grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 A couple of hours later, we find ourselves at the Eastern entrance to the causeway.
-One small bonus of the route: a McDonald's just before the reservoirs, which provided some suddenly much needed sustenance.
+One small bonus of the route: a McDonald's just before the reservoirs, which provided some suddenly much-needed sustenance.

 I suddenly realise AB2 probably hasn't been here before, so provide a quick briefing on the weirdness of the site, remind her of its